A Midsummer Night's Dream: 20th century

 The 20th century brought new insights into the play.
 In 1961, Elizabeth Sewell argued that Shakespeare aligns himself not with the aristocrats of the play, but with Bottom and the artisans.
 It is their task to produce a wedding entertainment, precisely the purpose of the writer on working in this play.
 Also in 1961, Frank Kermode wrote on the themes of the play and their literary sources.
 He counted among them fantasy, blind love, and divine love.
 He traced these themes to the works of Macrobius, Apuleius, and Giordano Bruno.
 Bottom also briefly alludes to a passage from the First Epistle to the Corinthians by Paul the Apostle, dealing with divine love.

 In 1964, R.W.
 Dent argued against theories that the exemplary model of love in the play is the rational love of Theseus and Hippolyta.
 He argued that in this work, love is inexplicable.
 It is the offspring of imagination, not reason.
 However the exemplary love of the play is one of an imagination controlled and restrained, and avoids the excesses of "dotage".
 Genuine love is contrasted with the unrequited love (and dotage) of Demetrius for Hermia, and with the supposed love (and dotage) of Titania for an unworthy object.

 Dent also denied the rationality and wisdom typically attributed to Theseus.
 He reminded his readers that this is the character of Theseus from Greek mythology, a creation himself of "antique fable".
 Theseus' views on art are far from rational or wise.
 He cannot tell the difference between an actual play and its interlude.
 The interlude of the play's acting troop is less about the art and more of an expression of the mechanicals' distrust of their own audience.
 They fear the audience reactions will be either excessive or inadequate, and say so on stage.
 Theseus fails to get the message.

 Also in 1964, Jan Kott offered his own views on the play.
-He viewed as main themes of the play violence and "unrepressed animalistic sexuality".
-Both Lysander and Demetrius are, in his view, verbally brutal lovers, their love interests are exchangeable and objectified.
+He saw the main themes of the play as being violence and "unrepressed animalistic sexuality".
+Both Lysander and Demetrius are, in his view, verbally brutal lovers, whose love interests are exchangeable and objectified.
 The changeling that Oberon desires is his new "sexual toy".
 The aristocrats of the play, both mortal and immortal, are promiscuous.
 As for the Athenian lovers following their night in the forest, they are ashamed to talk about it because that night liberated them from themselves and social norms, and allowed them to reveal their real selves.
-Kott's views were controversial and contemporary critics wrote, either in favour of or against Kott's views, but few ignored them.
+Kott's views were controversial, and contemporary critics wrote either in favour of or against his ideas, but few ignored them.